pelotom/purescript-d3-examples/README.md

 # purescript-d3-examples

-Examples of using the [purescript-d3](http://github.com/pelotom/purescript-d3) library to make D3 visualizations in PureScript.
+Examples of using [purescript-d3](http://github.com/pelotom/purescript-d3) to make D3 visualizations in PureScript.

 ### Development